 Try not to smile

-8. The marshmallow challenge – This ice breaker doubles as a team builder and an icebreaker and is perfect in an office environment.
+This icebreaker doubles as a team builder and an icebreaker and is perfect in an office environment.
 Split your team into groups and give them each 20 pieces of spaghetti, a yard of string, tape, and one marshmallow.
 Set a timer and challenge each team to build the tallest structure.
 If they can do that, they win.

 Share a fun or embarrassing photo